Curious about the best above ground pool pump on the market today?

 Pool pumps help clean out the water in your above ground pool and provide you with the crystal clarity you need to enjoy yourself and stay safe.
 We spent 90 days testing 15 different pump and filter systems on a 27-Foot by 52-Inch above-ground swimming pools by Splash Pools.

-In this article, we’ll review our 7 best above-ground pool pumps from what we tested and help you pick which is best for your pool.
+In this article, we’ll review our 7 favorite above-ground pool pumps from what we tested and help you pick which is most ideal for your pool.
 Let’s dive in!

 Our Top Picks For Above-Ground Swimming Pool Pumps with Reviews

-We took a look at the various types and brands of pool pumps and narrowed them down to the best 7 to keep your pool in tip-top shape.
+We took a look at the various types and brands of pool pumps and narrowed them down to the top 7 to keep your pool in tip-top shape.

 1. Rx Clear Radiant Cartridge Pool Filter Pump

 Starting with our #1 favorite pick, the Rx Clear Radiant Cartridge Pool Filter Pump is made to withstand the toughest of weather conditions with its corrosion-proof polymer material and is suitable for above ground pools up to 40,000 gallons.